Explore Military Tools for ArcGIS

 - On the Map tab, in the Inquiry group, click the Locate button.

 The Coordinate Conversion tool converts coordinates between several common formats, including Decimal Degrees and MGRS, when you click a point on the map or type coordinates into an input parameter.
-To perform the conversion, you'll configure the tool to output into MGRS.
+To perform the conversion, you will configure the tool to output into MGRS.

 - In the Coordinate Conversion pane, for Output, click the Add button.